 Shortly after the completion of our Straw House, Brad and Kate took us to Cholla Bay in Rocky Point for the first time.
 We fell in love with camping on Sandy Beach.
 For many of our first visits, we tent camped and, of course, the wind-blown sand was always a vexing issue.
 That's when we decided to buy The Prowler, a 1972 behemoth.
 There's a long story about how we found this trailer and who be bought it from.
 It's s sad story so we won't tell it.

 We would tow it to Mexico each fall and leave it with the RV park owner.
 Before each visit, we would simply call the RV park owner and tell him to put it in our favorite spot.
 Sure enough, when we arrived, our trailer would be sitting there all leveled up with the stabilizer jacks in place!

 We camped in that trailer in Mexico and extensively around this area as well.
 It finally became kind of a storage unit here at the Straw House.
 When we sold the place in 2006, we gave the trailer free to Brad. he eventually gave it to someone else and we now have no idea where it is.

 Anyway, at that time we were in our Pop Top permutation.
 Eventually, we tired of pop tops and bought a 24-foot late model Salem travel trailer in late 2006.
 We would live in and out of that trailer until September 21, 2007, when we moved into our new 1939 bungalow in Idaho Falls.
-In 2008, we sold the Salem to Natalie and Stephen and they eventually sold it to someone else.
+In 2008, we sold the Salem to Friends in Custer County Idaho and they eventually sold it to someone else.